 Disabling Google Widevine from the Add-ons Manager prevents it from running on your computer and prevents future updates from downloading.
 To disable this CDM plugin:

-- Select on the menu next to Widevine Content Decryption Module provided by Google Inc.
+- In the Add-ons Manager Plugins panel, click the ellipsis (3-dot) icon next to Widevine Content Decryption Module provided by Google Inc. and select

 Opt out of CDM playback, uninstall CDMs and stop all CDM downloads